Skip to main content

 Incident Management

 Organisations must establish procedures for reporting, assessing, responding to, and learning from information security incidents.
-This includes incident classification, escalation paths, evidence preservation, root cause analysis, and post-incident review to drive continual improvement.
+This includes incident classification, clear decision paths, evidence preservation, root cause analysis, and post-incident review to drive continual improvement.

 07